Renault Arkana (2021-2024) Review

 You'll notice when the petrol engine kicks in, though, because it'll randomly hold revs at certain speeds.
 There's more of a ruckus when you attempt to accelerate up to motorway speeds.
 The engine isn't the quietest and once you do eventually get it higher up the rev range, it's fairly intrusive.

 This is a trait of most hybrid cars, though – the new Honda HR-V is especially loud, while the Toyota C-HR isn't exactly mute on the motorway, although the CVT gearbox in those cars is actually smoother and more predictable than Renault's solution.
-Engine noise aside, there's quite a significant amount of roar from the Arkana's tyres, and its coupe-SUV shape does little to suppress wind noise.
+Engine noise aside, there's quite a significant amount of roar from the Arkana's tyres, and its coupe-SUV shape generates a surprising amount of wind noise.

 There's also the usual mix of airbags, as well as a tyre pressure monitoring system and Isofix child seat mounting points on the outer rear seats and front passenger seat.